emqx/emqx-docs/en_US/modules/pgsql_authentication.md

 select allow, ipaddr, username, clientid, access, topic from mqtt_acl where ipaddr ='%a' or username ='%u' or username ='$all' or clientid ='%c'
 ```

-The following placeholders can be used in the authentication SQL, and EMQ X will be automatically filled with client information when executed:
+The following placeholders can be used in the authentication SQL, and EMQX will be automatically filled with client information when executed:

 -%u: username
 -%c: clientid